-I’m 29, I Make $120k & I Wish I Was More Intentional With My Pickle Purchases
+I’m 29, I Make $120k & I'm Online Shopping For Wedding Guest Dress Options

 9 a.m. — Workkkk.
 Have 12 meetings today?!
 Most are quick check-in syncs.

 12 p.m. — Make my own version of TruFru and drop frozen pineapple chunks into a tub of Chobani Greek yogurt.
 My aunt and uncle are visiting NYC soon and they keep texting me, asking me to plan their weekend.
 I ask for parameters but they don’t send any — and when I send suggestions, they aren’t super into them.
-However, it does seem like they’re into the idea of seeing Hadestown.
+However, it does seem like they’re into the idea of seeing a Broadway show.
 My aunt texts to let me know that she booked tickets.
 Still haven’t figured out where they are eating though...
 I’m sending them the places I’ve been wanting to eat at.
 Hopefully I can join them for a meal at least.
 I eat leftovers for lunch.

 AdvertisementADVERTISEMENT